riceissa/issarice.com/pages/resources-for-the-university-of-washington.md

 # Getting the most out of UW

 - [What do UW students wish they had known when they were freshmen?](https://www.quora.com/What-do-UW-students-wish-they-had-known-when-they-were-freshmen)
+For Alex's answer, I would recommend [looking in the edits log](https://www.quora.com/What-do-UW-students-wish-they-had-known-when-they-were-freshmen/answer/Alex-K-Chen/log) too.

 - [How can I make the most of my college years?](https://www.quora.com/How-can-I-make-the-most-of-my-college-years)